ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install OSIsoft Adapter for OPC UA using Docker.md

 	"ApplicationSettings": {
 		"Port": ${portnum},
 		"ApplicationDataDirectory": "/usr/share/OSIsoft/Adapters/OpcUa/OpcUa"
 		}
 	}
 	EOF
 	exec /OpcUa_linux-x64/OSIsoft.Data.System.Host
 	```

-2. Save the script as *opcuadockerstart.sh* in the directory
-where you plan to create the container. <br>The script varies slightly by processor.
+2. Name the script *opcuadockerstart.sh* and save it to the directory where you plan to create the container.

-## Create a Docker container containing the OPC UA Adapter
+## Create a Docker container containing the OPC UA adapter

 1. Create the following Dockerfile in the directory where you want to create and run the container.